joelwking/csv-source-of-truth/README.md

 By reviewing the column headers in the output files, the cell contents of each row can be used as configuration data for the network infrastructure.

-### Optimizing Tabular Data

-Because a spreadsheet represents data in a tabular format, and the ACI fabric configuration is stored in a Management Information Tree (a hierarchical) structure, there will be repetitive data defined in the sheet.
+#### Read CSV, expose as variables to a playbook

+The module `csv_to_facts` reads a CSV file and returns as Ansible facts a list of dictionaries for each row.
+The column header is the key, the contents of the cell is the value.

 For example, assume there are two data centers, (DC1 and DC2) each with an APIC Clusters managing the policy of their respective domain.
 Each data center will have one or more tenants, each tenant may have one or more VRFs, Bridge Domains, and so on.
 The tabular data, therefore, will have redundant information at the root of the tree.

-Looking at the test data, there is 15 rows of data, representing two data centers, with each data center having two tenants.
+Looking at the sample data (file TenantPolicy.csv), there are 15 rows of data, representing two data centers, with each data center having two tenants.

+While there are a number of columns in each row that describe the configuration of the ACI fabric(s), for this explanation we will focus on the column *DC* (data center), and *Tenant*.

 ```bash
 $ cat files/aci/TenantPolicy.csv | cut -d ',' -f 8,20